Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 pip install -e .[dev]
 ```

-This will cause changes to spras source code to update the intsalled package.
+This will cause changes to spras source code to update the installed package.

-**Note:** This image will build for the same platform that is native to your system (ie amd64 or arm64).
+**Note:** This image will build for the same platform that is native to your system (i.e. amd64 or arm64).
 If you need to run this in a remote environment like HTCondor that is almost certainly `amd64` but you're building from Apple Silicon, it is recommended to either modify the Dockerfile to pin the platform:

 ```
 FROM --platform=linux/amd64 almalinux:9